ooni/ooni.org/content/support/glossary.md

 TCP works on top of the Internet Protocol (IP), which defines how to address computers on the internet.

-When speaking to a machine over the TCP protocol you use an IP and port pair, which looks something like this: 10.20.1.1:8080.
+When speaking to a machine over the TCP protocol you use an IP and port pair, also called [endpoint](#endpoint), which looks something like this: 10.20.1.1:8080.

 The main difference between TCP and (another very popular protocol called) UDP is that TCP has the notion of a “connection”, making it a “reliable” transport